-(I did a bit more research but I couldn’t find out why music websites give albums marks out of ten to one decimal point instead of just giving them marks out of a hundred.
+(I did a bit more research but I couldn’t find out why music websites tend to give albums marks out of ten, to one decimal point, instead of just giving them marks out of a hundred.
 Just being cool with the maths, I guess.)

 I have a friend who is kind of an electronic music expert.
 Not even kind of.
 An ‘actual’ actual expert.
 He writes for an electronic music magazine called, I think, electronic music magazine, though now I’m typing that it does seem like a massive coincidence.
 Is the magazine really called that?
 Electronic music magazine?
 Probably.
 I’m not looking it up.
 I exhausted all my patience for doing research on that The Go!
 Team guy.
 Let’s just say that my friend writes for an electronic music magazine (possibly called electronic music magazine) and that his name is (definitely) Fat Roland.
 I could, in theory, ask him why (and indeed if) Royal Astronomy is a good album but I’m worried that he would threaten me with pointy sticks until I put eleven Autechre albums in my top ten or something like that and I don’t want to because I have my own favourites.